Raamtaro/iwillcalculaterbro/README.md

     //if/else if logic calcScreen.textContent.includes() for each of the operators --> store the value and call operate() with the correct args
 })

+Operators:

+1. Run a check to see if the calcScreen.textContent includes one of the operators
+2. Check to see if the calcScreen.textContent is empty